lgblgblgb/xemu/README.md

   of NOP (as EOM)

 * Memory management: CPU "MAP"/"EOM" stuff, VIC3 register $30 ROM select
   and 2K colour SRAM mode, "C64-style" "CPU port".

-* Some kind of DMA stuff, only copy/fill not with special bits though (redirect to IO etc).
+REC is not emulated.

+* DMAgic COPY/FILL should work, MIX/SWAP is only guessing.
+Modulo is not supported (and not so much information is available how it should work anyway, as with case of MIX).
 However DMA works with stopping the CPU, so it's not quite the same as with a real hardware, I guess ...

 * 128K ROM / 128K RAM, no RAM expansion

 * FDC emulation may be used to *read* D81 disk images, but still there are bugs!

-* VIC3 code is horrible, it merely emulates a *fixed* rendering (all in once per frames!) with fixed memory configuration known to be used by C65 (or C64, in C64 mode).
-Nothing other is emulated, ie graphical modes, multicolour, sprites, bitplanes, DAT, hardware character attributes, etc, nothing.
-Though, VIC3 palette registers are emulated.
+  Currently, the FDC part is the most ugly in source.
+SWAP bit is not emulated, which can cause even data corruptions ("fortunately" since everything is read-only, there is no chance to corrupt the disk image content itself).

+* VIC3 code is horrible, it merely emulates full frames in one rendering step only.
+Many things are not emulated: MCM/ECM for classic VIC2 modes, no border, no sprites, no DAT, no hardware character attributes, no V400 and interlace, and no H1280 mode.
+No emulation yet for chargen address (fixed), and VIC3 $30 port selection, also no support for the VIC2 "some places it will see ROM" behaviour.
+Though bitplane modes, programmable palette, 40/80 column text mode, and classic VIC2 hires mode should work.
+  K2 demo is able to show the "busty woman" already with my emulator.

 * No emulation for the SIDs, UART, REC (Ram Expansion Controller)